Submit a Guest Post

 Want to know more?

-We are seeking posts on topics that support the development of women in human resources, discuss issues related to being a woman in the workplace, or address business issues from a woman’s perspective.
+We accept posts on a variety of HR or leadership related topics.
+Although we will always favor those that support the development of women in human resources, discuss issues related to being a woman in the workplace, address business issues from a woman’s perspective, or feature female entrepreneurs and the advice they have to give or lessons they have learned, we will consider any HR or leadership related topics.

 Your post must be original and not previously published either on the Web or in print and you agree not to publish it anywhere else, including your own blog or Web site.
 You may, however, post a brief “tease” or summary on your site that links to the post.